cristianglezm/AntFarm/README.md

 Documentation
 ===

-The documentation can be found on "doc" or be generated with doxygen (it needs to be configured)
+The documentation can be generated with cmake adding the option -DAntFarm_BUILD_DOCS=TRUE